GazzolaLab/Blender-Soft-Rod/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Blender SoftRod Tools's documentation!
+Blender SoftRod Tools's documentation
 =================================================

-Python software for integrating soft-rods visualization into blender for rendering and analysis.
+Python software for integrating soft-rods visualization into Blender for rendering and analysis.

-TODO: Description of the project.

 .. toctree::
    :maxdepth: 2